- Introduction

 • Completed and signed application form

-• Signed permission form to pull credit report
+• Signed permission form to pull a credit report

 • Income and employment verification (pay cheque stubs or T4’s)